aardev14/Pesto/README.md

 #### Example
 *High Sensitivity Web or Offline Service (Minimum 20 Characters)*

 A cryptocurrency wallet like Ledger and Trezor - or a seed phrase storage solution like [Splitcoin](https://www.splitcoin.com).
-I am the founder and lead engineer for Splitcoin.
+I am the founder and lead engineer of Splitcoin.
 These applications store the private keys or encryption keys needed to access and manage digital currencies like Bitcoin or Ethereum.
 If an attacker gains access to these keys, the financial loss could be significant - potentially the total value of the cryptocurrency stored in the wallet.
 This makes the wallet a high-value target, and a long, complex password is essential.
 With a 20-character minimum, the password forms a strong line of defense against both online and offline attacks.

 ### Custom Pesto
 Call `Evaluate(password, requiredMatchPoints, requiredNumberOfCharacters, true, true, true, true, false)`